-Counsellors — will probably view your situation as being normal even if you are finding things are a little uncomfortable.
+Counsellors — will probably view your situation as being normal while you are finding things are a little uncomfortable.
 Counsellors will help you seek some way of making changes in your life patterns or to suit your life values.
 Counsellors will probably tend to not diagnose, label or “treat you as a patient”, nor will they see your situation as being a psychiatric illness or psychological disorder.

 Counsellors will probably help you by trying to understanding your issues, suggesting ways for you to understand your issues and give you the choice of making changes where you, or after collaboration, both of you see fit.
 Sometimes counsellors act as low-key coaches.

-Psychotherapists, on the other hand, may assess your situation from an emotional perspective.
+Al therapist types are going to be helpful.
+Psychotherapists may assess your situation from an emotional perspective.
 They will identify issues and help you understand them.
 They will encourage you by strengthening your abilities and identify resources you can use while empowering and helping you realise your potentialities.

 Psychotherapy will help you change your behaviour or attitudes (if that is what you want) and enable you to better get on with your life.
 Psychotherapists believe that the client is the central part in the relationship and will generally seek a collaborative relationship with you in order to affect any changes you desire.

 PACFA has many therapist types under their umbrella.
 It is worth looking at information about therapy before jumping in.